 Patch Server is a wizard that allows you to set up jobs for servers.
 First, you must enter the devices that should be affected by the job,

-click on next and you can set how severe the installed updates should be.
+click on next, and you can set how severe the installed updates should be.

 Next, it is possible to set whether you want to install new updates or only the older ones.
 This is to avoid unstable updates.
-For example, if you choose to install updates which are older than seven days, you have a better chance to avoid updates that are unstable or incorrect, since you should have either read or heard about an incorrect update in those seven days or tested it on a test computer.
+For example, if you choose to install updates which are older than seven days, you have a better chance to avoid updates that are unstable or incorrect, since you should have either read or heard about an incorrect update in those seven days or tested it on a test device.

 As soon as the option is selected, it is adjustable how old the updates must be at least.